Cellular Trail Cameras: How They Work, Best Pick & Installation Tips

 The wildlife camera, or trail camera, is a device designed for filming and photographing animals outdoors.
 When an animal passes by, it begins filming or photographing immediately.
 In some models, you can download the files wirelessly over Wi-Fi, while others allow you to save the images to a memory card that can be inserted into your computer.

 The answer is YES because you need to pay subscription fees to enable your cellular trail camera to transmit data.
-Generally speaking, a cellular trail camera plan costs $5 to $10 for every 1,000 photos.
-Cellular trail camera subscription fees vary among different companies and depend on how much cloud storage or what service you want.
+Generally speaking, the cellular trail camera subscription fees costs $5 to $10 for every 1,000 photos.
+Cellular trail camera plans vary among different companies and depend on how much cloud storage or what service you want.

 Traditional trail cameras come with a micro SD card (slot) for the purpose of storing images or videos locally.
 You don't have to pay any subscription fees with a large-capacity micro SD card.
 But the drawback is that you have to retrieve to the woods and get the micro SD card out before checking those images.